DenisNovac/databases-learn/database-fundamentals/003 Indexing/002 Explain.md

 `Seq Scan` - full table scan.

-Cost = `ms took to fetch first page - startup cost` .. `ms took to fetch last page - estimated time to finish`.
+Cost = `units of work took to fetch first page - startup cost` .. `units of work took to fetch last page - estimated time to finish`.

+Those units are not ms or something, it just relative number.

 Startup cost might be increased if there are some planning before fetching such as  aggs, filtering, etc...

-`168706` ms to read through all 11 millions rows.
+`168706` to read through all 11 millions rows.

 `rows=11000001` approx. number of rows needed to fetch for query.
 One can use this thing instead of select count if precise count doesn't matter.